Curriculum Vitae (abbreviated version)

 Ferguson , D. A. (2006, November).
 The use of poster sessions to present student research in the methods classroom.
 Paper distributed as part of a panel presentation at the annual meeting of the National Communication Association (NCA), San Antonio . (also available at http://www.cofc.edu/communication/posters.doc)

-Also, 30 additional competitive papers (8 award-winning entries) and 10 invited papers.
+Also, three dozen additional competitive papers (8 award-winning entries) and 10 invited papers.

 Consulting